josephg/egwalker-paper/reg-text.typ

   [= The Event Graph Walker algorithm <algorithm>]
 }

-// While OT transforms one operation with respect to one other operation, #algname builds a temporary data structure that reflects the concurrent edits, and uses it to operations efficiently.

 #algname is a collaborative text editing algorithm based on the idea of event graph replay.
 The algorithm builds on a replication layer that ensures that whenever a replica adds an event to the graph, all non-crashed replicas eventually receive it.
 The state of each replica consists of three parts: